max9159/slides/md/sass.md

     background-color: #ff9200;
 }
 ```
-- Normally, we’d have to find each and every CSS rules were we used the old value (#FF9200) and change it one by one.
+- Normally, we’d have to find each and every CSS rules where we used the old value (#FF9200) and change it one by one.

 ---
 - With SASS, we can just assign that color to a variable: